ryanmstokes/crypto-orderbook/README.md

 ### Depth Visualiser

-Gives the user a intuitive way to visualise buy and sell volumes ate different prices.
+Gives the user an intuitive way to visualise buy and sell volumes at different prices.
+The bars width is the rows total volume as a percentage of total book volume.

 <p align="left">
   <img src="./public/depth-visualiser.jpg" />